Special Licenses in HawaiiPage Overview

 - Pass a criminal background check.

-- Pass a traffic history check.
+- Pass a traffic history check and maintain a clean driving record.

 There are no statewide rules for owning a taxi driver's license.
 Each municipality sanctions its own requirements.